google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

       `precert_entry_v2` (see {{log_entries}}).

     submitted_entry:
-    : JSON object representing the inputs that were submitted to `submit-entry`, with the addition of the trust anchor to the `chain` field if the submission did not include it.
+    : JSON object equivalent to inputs that were submitted to `submit-entry`, with the addition of the trust anchor to the `chain` field if the submission did not include it.